-Upon completion of the spin-off, our board of directors will establish a nominating and governance committee, composed of at least one director and a majority of independent directors.
+In connection with the spin-off, our board of directors will establish a nominating and governance committee, composed of at least one director and a majority of independent directors.
+We expect that the initial members of the Nominating & Corporate Governance Committee will be Messrs.
+Rosenthal and Swanson, each of whom the board of directors has determined is independent.

 The Nominating & Corporate Governance Committee will make proposals to the board of directors for candidates to be nominated by the board of directors to fill vacancies or for new directorship positions, if any, which may be created from time to time.
+A more detailed discussion of the Nominating and Governance Committees mission, composition and responsibilities is contained in the Nominating and Governance Committee charter, which will be available on our website: www.civeo.com.